Anyone can get HIV, but people from some groups or parts of the world are more likely to be affected. Find out more

 Africans and HIV in the UK

 Black Africans make up 1.8% of the UK population but 47% of all heterosexual men living with HIV, and 65% of all heterosexual women.
 Within the African population living with HIV in the UK, around one in nine black African men and one in ten black African women do not know they have it.

 Gay and bisexual men and HIV in the UK

 Gay and bisexual men in the UK also have high rates of HIV infection.

 Nationally, around one in 17 is estimated to be living with HIV.
-In London as many as one in eleven are living with the virus.
+In London as many as one in seven are living with the virus.
 Rates are even higher among men using the gay scenes of large cities.

 In 2015 over 3,320 gay and bisexual men tested HIV positive, a slight drop from the highest ever figure recorded of 3,360 in 2014.